Photo by Olga1969

 Price: $2,000–5,000/person/night (all-inclusive) | Location: Grumeti Concession, Tanzania

-Singita Sabora is the reference point for luxury tented camps in Africa — the extraordinary 1920s East African Safari aesthetic (the extraordinary teak furniture, the extraordinary Persian carpets, the extraordinary silver safari set, the extraordinary camp beds with extraordinary Egyptian cotton — the most complete recreation of the Hemingway-era East African safari experience available), the extraordinary 350,000-acre private concession (no other vehicles in sight at any wildlife sighting), and the extraordinary Singita service.
+Singita Sabora is the reference point for luxury tented camps in Africa — a 1920s East African safari aesthetic (teak furniture, Persian carpets, a silver safari set, and camp beds dressed in Egyptian cotton, amounting to one of the most complete recreations of the Hemingway-era East African safari experience available), a 350,000-acre private concession (no other vehicles in sight at any wildlife sighting), and the polish of Singita’s service throughout.

-The Sabora experience at dawn: the extraordinary waking to the sounds of the Serengeti (the extraordinary lion roar in the pre-dawn dark, the extraordinary bird chorus at first light, and the extraordinary guide who appears at the tent’s private veranda with the extraordinary bush coffee at 05:30 for the extraordinary dawn game drive) is the finest single luxury tented camp experience in the world.
+The Sabora experience at dawn — waking to the sounds of the Serengeti (a lion’s roar in the pre-dawn dark, the bird chorus at first light) and a guide appearing at the tent’s private veranda with bush coffee at 05:30 for the morning game drive — is one of the best tented camp experiences in the world.

 Wilderness Safaris Bisate Lodge — Rwandan Volcano